 - Complete online training in Sudden Cardiac Arrest awareness and submit certificate to LHSC Registrar every three years.

-- Complete SafeSport online training and submit all three certificates to LHSC Registrar every two years.
+- Complete SafeSport online training and submit all three certificates to LHSC Registrar every year.

 RMA Risk Management Application